Impact of the COVID-19 pandemic on television in the United States: Later resumption of production

-In May 2022, the Alliance of Motion Picture and Television Producers (AMPTP) reached agreements to allow the loosening of COVID-19 protocols for transport and masking, for productions taking place in regions in the United States and Canada deemed to have a lower risk (including low Covid hospital admissions).
+In May 2022, the Alliance of Motion Picture and Television Producers (AMPTP) reached agreements to allow the loosening of COVID-19 protocols for transport and masking, for productions taking place in regions in the United States and Canada deemed to have a lower risk (including low hospital admissions).

 Topical programming

 The children's program Sesame Street produced two half-hour specials.
 The first – Sesame Street: Elmo's Playdate – dealt with the pandemic and socializing with others remotely.
 It premiered on April 14, 2020, and aired in simulcast across multiple WarnerMedia networks (including HBO, which has served as the current first-run broadcaster of the series since 2016) and the PBS Kids channel.
 The special was underwritten by WarnerMedia's parent company AT&T and aired commercial-free.
 Apple TV+ launched a spin-off of Fraggle Rock, Fraggle Rock: Rock On!, filmed entirely using iPhone smartphones from the performers' homes.

-Nickelodeon ordered two new shows, tentatively titled Group Chat: The Show and Game Face.
-The channel ordered an extra episode of Danger Force, to be web streamed.
-It also commissioned podcasts based on The Loud House, Blue's Clues & You!, The Casagrandes, and Are You Afraid of the Dark?, as well as a podcast about its animation studio.

 YouTube commissioned a mystery series from Sinking Ship Entertainment, Locked Down, for its YouTube Originals brand.

-On April 30, NBC aired a one-off, remotely-produced reunion episode of its sitcom Parks and Recreation, "A Parks and Recreation Special", in support of Feeding America.
+On April 30, NBC aired a one-off, remotely produced reunion episode of its sitcom Parks and Recreation, "A Parks and Recreation Special", in support of Feeding America.

 In May, the CBS legal drama All Rise aired a topical episode, "Dancing at Los Angeles", as a replacement season finale.
 It was filmed from its actors' homes using videoconferencing, and depicted the in-universe version of the Los Angeles Superior Court conducting its first virtual bench trial due to the pandemic.
+Sister network Nickelodeon similarly produced a topical episode of its series Danger Force.

 On May 22, Apple TV+'s Mythic Quest: Raven's Banquet released a special episode filmed using iPhone smartphones, showing the in-universe impact of the pandemic on its characters.